 The rest of the chapter is structured as follows: Section 2.2 outlines steps in the collection of data and cleaning them together with constructing measures and identifying specific productions.
-Section 2.3 presents several approaches to identifying network features including components, critical main paths, and key-route paths for analyzing citation networks.
+Section 2.3 presents several approaches - components, critical main paths, and key-route paths for analyzing citation networks.
 Section 2.4 examines line islands as clusters in the network clustering literature.
 Section 2.5 focuses on authors, productivity, collaboration, and bibliometric coupling.
 The chapter concludes with suggestions for future work.